eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ## CPU Resource

 CPU, as NET and RAM, is a very important system resource in the EOS blockchain.
 The system resource CPU provides processing power to blockchain accounts.
 When the blockchain executes a transaction it consumes CPU and NET, therefore sufficient CPU must be allocated to the payer account for transactions to complete.
-The amount of CPU an account has is measured in microseconds and it is referred to as `cpu bandwidth` on the `cleos get account` command output.
+The amount of CPU an account has is measured in microseconds and it is referred to as `cpu bandwidth` on the `dune -- cleos get account` command output.

 ### How Is CPU Calculated